IarahAlmeida/IarahAlmeida/README.md

 # Welcome to my Github 👋

-I'm Iarah, a Computer Science graduation student and excited to start job-hunting!
+I'm Iarah, a passionate software developer.
+I graduated in Computer Science and am excited to apply my knowledge!
 Feel free to poke around my repositories and reach out if you'd like!

 ### 📫 How to reach me: